wwood/bioruby-gag/README.md

 To search for these errors, a pileup format file of aligned sequences is required.
 These can be generated either from an assembly or by aligning to a reference, although it has only been tested on de-novo assemblies assembled with newbler.
-Note that it has not been entirely optimised due to regular time constraints combined with the fact they appear to have been fixed in newer kits.
+It has also currently only been tested on Linux, although it probably works on OSX too.

 ## Installation